-If you want to permanently eliminate mould, you must employ chemicals.
+If you want to permanently eliminate mold, you need to employ chemicals.
 You may even seek expert assistance if you believe it is necessary.

-Begin by treating your carpet using the above-mentioned processes one, two, and three.
+Begin by treating your carpet needing the above-mentioned processes one, two, and three.
 Then try one of the following approaches:

 When selecting a product, look for one that is carpet-safe.
-Carpet may be damaged or discoloured if a product intended for kitchens or bathrooms is used.
+Carpet may be damaged or discolored if a product intended for kitchens or bathrooms is used.

-Concrobium’s Duo Blast is one of our favourite products.
-It is made up of two formulations that efficiently remove mould, mildew, and the stains that they leave behind.
+Concrobium’s Duo Blast is one of your favorite products.
+It is made up of two formulations that efficiently remove mold, mildew, and the stains that they leave behind.

-If your carpet is in a high-traffic area and you want to avoid future mould growth, you can use specific solutions.
-These are referred to as “encapsulates” or “mould-barriers.”
+If your carpet is in a high-traffic area and you want to avoid future mold growth, you can use specific solutions.
+These are referred to as “encapsulates” or “mold-barriers.”

-You may also mix bleach and water to make your own mould-blasting solution.
-In a gallon of water, combine half a cup of colour-safe bleach.
+You may also mix bleach and water to make your own mold-blasting solution.
+In a gallon of water, combine half a cup of color-safe bleach.

 Because it is bleach, test it first in an inconspicuous location.

 Follow the directions on the anti-mold treatment.
 Bleach should not be applied to the stain for more than a few minutes.
 Scrub and wipe it out with a firm brush, then repeat as needed.